Family cycling on the Mawddach Trail

 Although summer is beautiful for lazy days and warm nights, spring is the fishing season to raise the pulse.
 From March to May, high water levels disperse large fish to spawn upriver from the estuaries.
 River beats and tributaries of the Usk, probably the best freestone river in the country, teem with wild brown trout, while 20lb salmon bite in the Wye, even above Builth Wells.
 The scenery’s at its best at this time of year too.

 White water rafting in Snowdonia

 The upper reaches of the River Tryweryn are magical in spring: wildlife is at its most active and the river is canopied with fresh oak leaves.
 Although dam-releases make this a year-round rafting river, spring sees the Tryweryn at its most punchy.
 At this time of year, the National White Water Centre's Olympic-grade white water runs like The Graveyard and Ski Jump deliver their biggest hits.
-Chilly water adds to the excitement, say some guides.
-We say modern wetsuits are wonderful.
+According to some guides, chilly water adds to the excitement.
+It's a good thing modern wetsuits are wonderful.

 View this post on Instagram